Keratoconus causes, symptoms and 10 treatments

 With the epithelium-on method (also called transepithelial crosslinking), the corneal epithelium is left intact during the treatment.
 The epithelium-on method requires more time for the riboflavin to penetrate into the cornea, but potential advantages include less risk of infection, less discomfort and faster visual recovery, according to supporters of this technique.

-Corneal crosslinking may reduce significantly the need for corneal transplants among keratoconus patients.
+Corneal crosslinking may significantly reduce the need for corneal transplants among keratoconus patients.
 It also is being investigated as a way to treat or prevent complications following LASIK or other vision correction surgery.

 Using a combination of corneal crosslinking and Intacs implants also has demonstrated promising results for treating keratoconus.
 Also, progressive mild to moderate keratoconus has been safely and successfully treated with a combination of corneal crosslinking and implantation of a toric phakic IOL.